Vaccines and treatments for COVID-19: Safety after authorization

 Health Canada also has a strong monitoring system for drug safety.

-Anyone who witnesses or experiences a side effect to a drug is strongly encouraged to report it.
+We strongly encourage anyone who witnesses or experiences a side effect to a drug to report it.
 You can also work with your health care provider to submit a report.
 They may offer additional information that could be useful for our assessment.

 Videos, posters and infographics to share